nategphillips/natex/README.md

 # natex

-A collection of commands focused on consistent notation for engineering and physics applications.
+A collection of commands focused on consistent notation for mathematics, physics, and engineering.

 ## Installation